Tesla considering lithium refinery in Texas, seeks tax relief | Technology

 The potential battery-grade lithium hydroxide refining facility, which Tesla touted as the first of its kind in North America, will process "raw ore material into a usable state for battery production", the company said in an application filed with the Texas Comptroller's Office.
 A decision to invest in Texas will also be based on the ability to obtain relief on local property taxes, Tesla said.

-Chief Executive Officer Elon Musk has said previously that Tesla might have to enter the mining and refining industry directly at scale as lithium prices surge.
+Chief Executive Officer Elon Musk has previously said that Tesla may have to enter the mining and refining industry directly at scale as lithium prices surge.
 Musk has also been vocal about the need for more players in the lithium refining industry.
 "You can't lose.
 It's licensed to print money," he had said at the company's second-quarter earnings call.

-Under the plan, Tesla will ship the final product from the refinery by truck and rail to various Tesla battery manufacturing sites supporting the supply chain for large-scale and electric vehicle batteries.
-Tesla also said it would use less hazardous reagents and create usable byproducts as compared to the conventional process.
+Under the plan, Tesla will ship the final product from the refinery by trucks and rail to various Tesla battery manufacturing sites supporting the supply chain for large-scale and electric vehicle batteries.
+Tesla, whose shares rose 1.4% in premarket trading, also said it would use less hazardous reagents and create usable byproducts, compared with the conventional process.

 LITHIUM SCRAMBLE Lithium prices have skyrocketed this year due to surging demand from the auto sector.
 China remains the world's largest lithium processor, though proposed rival projects in the United States and European Union have faced a range of setbacks.